MicrosoftDocs/azure-stack-docs/azure-stack/asdk/asdk-release-notes.md

    First, make changes to the authentication protocol used on the ASDK server side:

    1. RDP to the ASDK host.
-   2. Open an elevated PowerShell session, logging in as AzureStack\AzureStackAdmin, using the password you provided at the time of deployment.
+   2. Open an elevated PowerShell session, signing in as AzureStack\AzureStackAdmin, using the password you provided at the time of deployment.
    3. Run the following commands:

       ```powershell